ClusterHQ/flocker/docs/flocker-standalone/leases.rst

 Requesting Leases
 =================

-Leases are accessed via the :ref:`api` exposed by the Flocker control service, however most users will interact with leases through the :ref:`docker-plugin`, which will handle requesting leases for you.
+Leases are accessed via the :ref:`api` exposed by the Flocker control service, however most users will interact with leases through the :ref:`plugin`, which will handle requesting leases for you.

 Acquiring and Releasing Leases
 ==============================